aymanemoataz/Pytorch-Segment-NST/README.md

 #### Style Reconstruction:
-This is the style reconstruction of the starry night painting, you can already see that contrary to content reconstruction, the content of the style image is not preserved.
+This is the style reconstruction of the starry night painting, you can see that contrary to content reconstruction, the content of the style image is not preserved.
 The output image has the same style of the starry night style image.

 ![Game Process](https://github.com/aymanemoataz/pytorch-segment-nst/blob/main/results/style_reconstruction_Trim.gif)